-Name: Enter a Name for your route.
+Name: Enter a Name for your data route.
+Use the check box on the left to either enable or disable the route.

 Destination IP: Enter the IP address of packets that will take this route.

 Netmask: Enter the Netmask of the route, please note that the octets must match your destination IP address.